Milwaukee Road class A

 The Milwaukee Road Class "A" was a class of high-speed, streamlined "Atlantic" type steam locomotives built by the American Locomotive Company (ALCO) from 1935 to 1937 to haul the Milwaukee Road's Hiawatha express passenger trains.
-Numbered from No. 1 to No. 4, they were among the last Atlantic type locomotives built in the United States, and certainly the largest and most powerful.
-The class were the first locomotives in the world built for daily operation at over 100 mph, and the first class built completely streamlined, bearing their casings their entire lives.
-Although partially supplanted by the larger class "F7" Hudsons from 1937, they remained in top-flight service until the end.
-Locomotive No. 3 was taken out of service in 1949 and cannibalized for spare parts to keep the other three running until 1951.
+Numbered from No. 1 to No. 4, they were among the last Atlantic type locomotives built in the United States as well as the largest and most powerful.
+The class were the first locomotives built for regular operation over 100 mph, and the first class built completely streamlined, which they kept their entire lives.
+Although partially supplanted by the larger class F7 Hudsons from 1937, they remained in premiere service until the end.
+Locomotive No. 3 was withdrawn in 1949 and cannibalized for spare parts to keep the other three running until 1951.